 - cook for additional 2-3 minutes on the other side.

 See?
-It’s super easy to make this cauliflower hash brown recipe.
+It’s super easy to make them.

 For a healthy and filling breakfast, you have to pair the cauliflower breakfast with… something.
 But what?
 What goes well with cauliflower hash browns?